-Simply put AutoCAD can be used in any industry where automation of design is required.
-AutoCAD is used in Automobile industry, Fashion industry by graphic designers, civil engineers, etc. So far, we understood what is AutoCAD and how it is used in different industries.
+Simply put, AutoCAD can be used in any industry where automation of design is required.
+AutoCAD is used in the Automobile industry, Fashion industry by graphic designers, civil engineers, etc. So far, we have understood what AutoCAD is and how it is used in different industries.
 Now let’s go through how it works, how to use AutoCAD software, its commands, tips, and tricks to use it.
-To make the understanding of the software less complicated let us first into the basic commands, then to the intermediate and advanced commands lastly.
+To make the understanding of the software less complicated, let us first into the basic commands, then to the intermediate and advanced commands lastly.

 Basic AutoCAD Commands

 - L – L stands for the line, the very basic command to draw a line.

 - C – C to draw a circle

 - REC – REC is for the rectangle; you can draw a rectangle in AutoCAD using this option